Riddhesh739/365/README.md

 🚀 APP-365 | Built by Riddhesh
-Hey 👋
-I’m Riddhesh Randive, a Computer Science student who believes the best way to learn is by building in public.
+A Computer Science student who believes the best way to learn is by building in public.

 **One minute a day.
 No edits.
 No filters.
 Just you.**